ThomPoppins/MERN-Enterprise-Search/README.md

 - [x] [MERNSTACK-127] Add state for all companies fields that can be registered in RegisterCompany.jsx
 - [x] [MERNSTACK-128] In RegisterCompany.jsx: Add form inputs of all fields that the owner should fill in to register a company.
 Copy paste the following outer div with .my-4 class to achieve this
 - [ ] [MERNSTACK-231] Use useSnackbar to UNDO steps users have taken, to start, let a user uninvite a co-owner after sending a invite and let the user UNDO removing a owner from a company. (see: https://notistack.com/features/basic#actions)
-- [ ] [MERNSTACK-232] Add a "data-test-id" attribute to all elements witn an onClick and onChange event handler.
+- [x] [MERNSTACK-232] Add a "data-test-id" attribute to all elements witn an onClick and onChange event handler.
 - [ ] [MERNSTACK-232] Find a pretty loading spinner animation to replace the ugly <Spinner />
+- [ ] [MERNSTACK-234] PRIO: Finish Google Docs doc about making webapp DEMO video of application.
+- [ ] [MERNSTACK-235] PRIO: Record first DEMO video briefly demonstrating what technology I use and what is the result.
+- [ ] [MERNSTACK-238] PRIO: Edit first DEMO video, make sure to add an explanation of the functionalities of the application and what kind of technologies were used.
+START OF with demonstrating the client side app and LATER technical explanation.
+- [ ] [MERNSTACK-236] PRIO: Upload DEMO video to YouTube and link to the video's in README.md and Github profile.
+- [ ] [MERNSTACK-236] PRIO: Add DEMO links to new LinkedIn profile.
+Explain on LinkedIn profile that I also have another account and that I can't access it anymore.

 # Technologies: